xmos/lib_xua/doc/rst/opt_dsd.rst

 an alternative streaming interface such that the host can inform the device that DSD data is being streamed.
 See: ::ref:`sec_opt_audio_formats` for details.

-If only DoP functionality is desired the Native implementation can be disabled with the define in :ref:`opt_nativedsd_defines`.
+If only DoP functionality is desired the Native implementation can be disabled with the following :ref:`define <opt_nativedsd_defines>`:

 .. _opt_nativedsd_defines: